shibatch/octcalc/CODE_OF_CONDUCT.md

 the removal of the guidelines in a derivative project, you can fork the project to remove the guidelines.

-The guidelines ask participants representing companies to pledge that they will make efforts to ensure that their companies do not engage in free-riding.
-However, this is nominal and participants are not actually asked to take any specific action.
-What actually matters is the attitude of the company to which the participant belongs, not the specific actions of the participant.
+The guidelines ask members representing companies to pledge that they will make efforts to ensure that their companies do not engage in free-riding.
+However, this is nominal and members are not actually asked to take any specific action.
+What actually matters is the attitude of the company to which the member belongs, not the specific actions of the member.

 ## The guidelines